Introduction to FUT or Strip Method Hair Transplants

 Next, the follicular units are carefully dissected under a microscope so they are not broken or damaged.
 It is critical for maximum hair growth that the whole follicular unit is kept intact during this process.
 After the grafts are prepared, the surgeon cleans and numbs the area of placement, creates tiny holes (recipient sites) with a scalpel, and delicately places each graft into each recipient site.

 Drs.
-Thompson and Henstrom arrange and position these follicular unit grafts in an aesthetically pleasing, natural fashion.
+Thompson, Henstrom, and Manning arrange and position these follicular unit grafts in an aesthetically pleasing, natural fashion.
 The pattern and protocol for which this is done is determined on a case-by-case basis, depending on the patients’ history of hair loss and the likelihood of future hair loss.
 The follicular unit transplants mimic the way the hair grows naturally, so when transplanted by an experienced professional, the result is completely natural and the transplanted area is indistinguishable from one’s original hair.

 For years it was thought that each hair grew as an individual strand but we know today that scalp hair actually grows in tiny groups of 1-4 hairs each.
 These grouping of hair are called “follicular units” and by using these units for hair restoration in Utah, the result is much more natural looking that previous methods of hair transplantation.